Back To Search Results

 Mechanism of Action

-Luspatercept is a fusion protein consisting of the extracellular domain of activin receptor type IIB fusion protein and the Fc-part of human immunoglobulin G1 (IgG1).
-Luspatercept blocks the transforming growth factor-beta (TGF-beta) superfamily inhibitors to reduce SMAD2 and SMAD3 signaling.
-This activity prevents the activation of a variety of TGF-beta superfamily members involved, leading to ineffective erythropoiesis in the late stage.[9][10][7]
+Luspatercept is a recombinant fusion protein consisting of the extracellular domain of activin receptor type IIB fusion protein and the Fc portion of human immunoglobulin G1 (IgG1).
+Luspatercept blocks the transforming growth factor-β (TGF-β) superfamily inhibitors to reduce SMAD2 and SMAD3 signaling.
+This action prevents the activation of TGF-β superfamily members and improves various deficiencies associated with ineffective erythropoiesis.
+Luspatercept also promotes erythroid maturation via differentiation and increases the percentage of late-stage erythroid precursors (normoblasts) in the bone marrow and erythroid precursors, thereby increasing erythropoiesis.[3][11][9]

 Administration